AltmanD/CleanS2S/README.md

 **CleanS2S** is a Speech-to-Speech (**S2S**) prototype agent that provides high-quality and streaming interactions in the single-file implementation.
 This design is simple and clean, aiming to provide a
 Chinese interactive prototype agent like the GPT-4o style.
 This project wants to let users directly experience the power of Linguistic User Interface (**LUI**) and quickly explore/vailidate the potential of the S2S pipeline for researchers.

-Here are some live conversation demos of CleanS2S:

-> Note: please unmute the video first.

 </details>